ChocolatineMathou/api_query/README.md

 ```

 Tests can be run using RSpec from the root of the project directory.
-Test coverage is [PERCENTAGE TO BE ADDED], with [NUMBER TO BE ADDED] styling offense.
+Test coverage is 98.29%.
+I didn't test the HTTP request in the API object, this is why I couldn't reach 100% coverage.
+However, there is no styling offense.

 ```
 $ rspec / # To run the tests (include test coverage)
 $ rubocop / # To inspect the syntax
 ```

-You can interact with this project in your favourite REPL, like Pry, as follows:
+You can interact with this project in your favourite REPL as follows:

 ```
-INTERACTION
+$ ruby app.rb most_sold
+"Heavy Duty Concrete Watch"
+$ ruby app.rb total_spend schimmel_quincy@ernser.io
+245.01
+$ ruby app.rb most_loyal
+"jack_lakin@rodriguezschuppe.io"
+$ ruby app.rb hello_world
+"I did not understand your question."
 ```

 ## Approach